Essenceia/Expresso_ASIC_Chip/README.md

 # Expresso ASIC

-Open source Ethernet focused ASIC featuring a
+Fully open source Ethernet focused ASIC chip featuring a 100Mbps capable cut-through, unmanaged, Ethernet switch.
-100Mbps capable cut-through, unmanaged, Ethernet switch.
+This full chip is designed for the second run of [wafer.space](https://wafer.space/), targetting the Global Foundaries 180 nm process (`gf180mcu`), using the [open source `gf180mcuD` PDK](https://gf180mcu-pdk.readthedocs.io/en/latest/).

-This chip is designed for the second run of [wafer.space](https://wafer.space/), targetting the Global Foundaries 180 nm process (`gf180mcu`), using the [open source `gf180mcuD` PDK](https://gf180mcu-pdk.readthedocs.io/en/latest/).
+This is the defaulf and prefered 1.94mm × 2.53mm floorplan configuration, targetting a package with 56 pads as well as the smallest `0p5x0p5` wafer.space slot.

 ![floorplan](docs/chip_pretty.png)